walter-a-jablonowski/sticky/ai.md

+Prompt version 1

-introduces a handle for making connections in chat
+introduced a handle for making connections in chat

 --